js108/postio/README.md

 }
 ```

 All posts and comments are in the posts array—which allows us to use the same components, actions, and reducers for both.
-Eg the feed on the home page is the same component (src/components/ui/Feed.js) as the comments on a single post page.
+Eg the feed on the home view is the same component (src/components/ui/Feed.js) as the comments on a single post view.

 Posts and comments are differentiated by their postId: if the postId is "home" then it's a post that will appear on the home page.
 If the postID is an id of another post then it will be rendered as a comment of that post.